freebelion/SWE305/WpfBank2/README.md

 ﻿## WpfBank2
-- This is the second version of the bank management application which properly implements the MVVM architecture.
+- This is the second version of the bank management application where I properly implement the MVVM architecture.
 - I had noted I would make use of a toolkit while developing this version, so I first opened the ""NuGet Package Manager"" from the menu under the header "Tools":